mukund1403/tp/docs/UserGuide.md

 - If `AMOUNT` value entered is greater than 2 decimal places, it will round off to 2 decimal places before calculating split.
 - The payer name (`PAYER_USER_NAME`) and all payees (`USER_NAME`) must be existing members of the group.
 Otherwise, exception will be thrown.
-- Once the expense is created, the success
+- Once the expense is created, the success message will be displayed.
 - The expense will be added to a list of expenses.

 Examples: